 On the finance side, you may have different thresholds for financial pain and different risk tolerances.
 If one person has a family dependent on the income, and the other just has to simply cover their own cost of living expenses, those are very different scenarios.
 Opportunities (and differences) may arise and it isn’t always easy to agree on a path to pursue.

-What makes a good partner?
+What makes a good partner and a good business partnership successful?

 Relationships work best and last longer when you share values.
 Your best alignment with a business occurs when both partners know and share the same values, and are also aligned on the “big picture”: Meaning both partners have shared vision, goals, purpose, and mission.